-Agency/Municipality Goals of Consultation Plan/Method and General Schedule for Consultation NYSDOT Region 4 Identify constraints associated with roads used for component transport.
+Agency/Municipality Goals of Consultation Plan/Method and General Schedule for Consultation NYSDOT Regions 4 and 6 Identify constraints associated with roads used for component transport.
 Prior to submittal of Article 10 Application.
 NYS Division of Homeland Security and Emergency Services Notifications, as required by Article 10.
 As per schedule in regulations.
 NYS Governor's Office Notifications, as required by Article 10.
 As per schedule in regulations.
 NYS Office of Parks, Recreation and Historic Preservation Consultation in accordance with Section 14.09 of the New York State Parks, Recreation, and Historic Preservation Law and/or Section 106 of the Historic Preservation Act, as required.
 Meetings to develop work plans and content of cultural resources studies prior to submittal of PSS, ongoing review of studies and mitigation recommendations.
-Members of NYS Assembly for District 133 (currently Joseph A. Provide general information on the Project, Article 10 process, and intervenor funding, and provide contact information.
+Members of NYS Assembly for District 133 (currently Joseph A. Errigo), District 147 (currently David J. DiPietro) and District 148 (currently Joseph M. Giglio) members of NYS Senate for District 57 (currently Catharine M. Young), District 58 (currently Thomas F. O'Mara), and District 59 (currently Patrick M. Gallivan) Provide general information on the Project, Article 10 process, and intervenor funding, and provide contact information.
 Letter to be sent before submittal of PSS.
-Errigo) and District 147 (currently David J. DiPietro) and members of NYS Senate for District 57 (currently Notifications, as required by Article 10.
+Notifications, as required by Article 10.
 As per schedule in regulations.
-Catharine M. Young) and District 59 (currently Patrick M. Gallivan) Solicit feedback.
+Solicit feedback.
 Provide answers to specific questions or concerns.
 By phone, mail, or in person as requested.
 Federal Agencies/Representatives US Army Corps of Engineers Determine jurisdiction and permits necessary under Section 404 of the Clean Water Act.
 Pre-application meeting anticipated as final design of Project nears completion.
 US Federal Aviation Administration No Hazard Determinations.
 Prior to submittal of Article 10 Application.
 US Fish and Wildlife Service Determine potential concerns regarding compliance with applicable federal laws and regulations.
 Prior to submittal of the PSS.
-US House of Representatives, Chris Collins, 27 th Congressional District Notifications, as required by Article 10.
+US House of Representatives, Thomas W. Reed, II, 23 rd Congressional District Notifications, as required by Article 10.
 As per schedule in regulations.